 - The following steps are what you will do every time you want to make a loaf.

 - Transfer the your 400g of starter to a larger bowl, and preferably allow to warm up to room temp or 27°C if you are using the quicker method - allow around 30 to 40 mins to get it to room temp or 27°C. This step isn't essential, but makes it easier to mix and get it more active.
+You can also add the water at the beginning of this process - that makes it even easier to mix when you add the flour.

 - Mix well to a rough wet dough - don't overmix it though as this will start to develop the gluten - do it just enough to completely mix the dough.

 - Remove 400g of the batter/wet dough at this point and cover and put back in the fridge.
 Make sure to put the reserved 400g of starter in a clean bowl and lid: kept in the fridge, it will keep generating batches of leavening for successive loaves but will never be used in its entirety.
 Removing it before the bulk fermentation increases the time it can remain dormant in the fridge - which is roughly 2 weeks maximum.
+You can leave it longer, but if you get a pink mould growing on it you will have to start again.
+If you want to keep it longer - you can freeze it, or you can feed it say 100g of water and 100g of flour and discard 200g - that will give you another 2 weeks at least.

 - Then cover the remainder of the dough, and leave for approximately 3 to 4 hours at a room temp of around 21°C (or rapid method 2 hours at 27°C).
 It's a good plan to allow the dough to cool down from 27°C to room temperature before beginning the kneading.
-In the bowl you will have a total of 1020g of very soft sticky batter/dough – which will be composed of the 510g of water and 510g of flour (called 100% hydration).
+In the bowl you will have a total of 1020g of very soft sticky batter/dough – which will be composed of the 530g of water and 530g of flour (called 100% hydration).
 During this waiting time it will expand to be roughly double in size and should ferment fairly vigorously with lots of bubbles visible from the side if the dough is in a glass bowl.
 Timing is a little tricky, but if you do this last thing at night and keep it in a lower temperature (around 7°C) it should be possible to do overnight - although I haven't tried that yet.
 I prefer using a temperature controlled proofing cabinet which gives better control of the timing.
 Actual amounts of mixture will be a little less as some dough gets left behind in the various bowls.

 - This is what it looks like, after the fermentation - when the bulk dough has roughly doubled in size.

 - Set the bread-machine to the 45minute pizza or similar 45min dough only program, and the bread-maker will do all the hard work and transform it into a nice soft (but sticky) dough.
 Only allow the program to run for 10 minutes or so, because the fermentation does a lot of the kneading work for you.
 Overkneading leads to loss of elasticity and affects the rise and structure.
+If you don't have a breadmaker but have a stand mixer - use that with the dough hook.

 - During the pizza/dough program mixing, and also a little before you stop the dough program , open the lid to check all the flour is incorporated into the dough – it may need a bit of a helping hand with a plastic spatula to make sure it’s all incorporated in the dough.
 Sometimes the dough sticks to the bottom.
 Adding a few dustings of flour from a shaker (towards the end) helps stop this happening.